 The system is designed for both physical and occupational therapy and can help patients recovering from a variety of conditions.

-Learn more about the Rehabilitation Institute's equipment and services in the videos below:
+Learn more about the Rehabilitation Institute's equipment, services and team in the videos below:

 If you need a referral to a physician at Palmdale Regional Medical Center, call our free physician referral service at 1-800-851-9780.